 As you can extract meaning from your data at scale, you can understand interactions across every touchpoint, from surveys to customer feedback, and use that insight to create better experiences.

-Business use cases for topic modelling
+Business use cases for topic modeling

 - Automatically tag customer support tickets

-With a topic modelling tool, your customer service team can mine support tickets to understand what the main problems are and if there are any patterns based on term frequency.
+With a topic modeling tool, your customer service team can mine support tickets to understand what the main problems are and if there are any patterns based on term frequency.
 Based on that information, they can create self-service content or direct support to help customers.

 - Route conversations to the right teams based on topic

-Rather than trying to work out who needs to speak to the customer, a topic modelling tool can tag conversations and then, using workflows, route them to the most appropriate team.
+Rather than trying to work out who needs to speak to the customer, a topic modeling tool can tag conversations and then, using workflows, route them to the most appropriate team.
 For example, a conversation that includes the words ‘pricing’, ‘subscriptions’, ‘renewal’, or ‘billing issues’, could be sent to the accounting and/or billing department for resolution.